Immigration to Europe: Immigration from outside Europe since the 1980s

-Some scholars claim that the increase in immigration flows from the 1980s is due to global inequalities between poor and rich countries.
+Scholars say that the increase in immigration flows from the 1980s is due to global inequalities between poor and rich countries.

 In 2017, approximately 825,000 persons acquired citizenship of a member state of the European Union, down from 995,000 in 2016.
 The largest groups were nationals of Morocco, Albania, India, Turkey and Pakistan.

 2.4 million non-EU migrants entered the EU in 2017.
 In addition, cheaper transportation and more advanced technology have further aided migration.

 European Commission President Ursula von der Leyen praised the EU Asylum and Migration Pact as a "huge achievement for Europe".
 The provisions of the EU Asylum and Migration Pact apply to migrants caught illegally crossing an external EU border, such as those reaching the shores of Greece, Italy or Spain via the Mediterranean Sea or Atlantic Ocean on boats provided by smugglers; estimated at 300,000 migrants in 2023.
 Provisions do not apply to legal migrants to the EU (~3.5 million in 2023) and migrants who arrived legally but overstayed their visas (~700,000 in 2023).

+In January 2026, India and the European Union signed a mobility and migration partnership agreement alongside a free trade agreement to substantially expand and simplify legal pathways to the EU for Indian students and skilled workers.

-Immigrants in the Nordic countries in 2000–2020
+Immigrants in the Nordic countries in 2000–2025

 The Nordic countries have differed in their approach to immigration.
 While Norway and Sweden used to have generous immigration policies, Denmark and Finland had more restricted immigration.
 Although both Denmark and Finland have experienced a significant increase in their immigrant populations between 2000 and 2020 (6.8% points in Denmark and 5.0% in Finland), Norway (11.9%) and Sweden (11.0%) have seen far greater relative increases.

+From 2020 to 2025, Iceland saw the highest increase in their immigrant population (+6.1% points), followed by Finland (+3.8%), Norway (+3.6%) and Denmark (+2.9%), while Sweden saw the lowest increase (+2.2%).
+In 2024, the Swedish Government reported that, owing to their more restrictive immigration policy, more were leaving Sweden than arriving.
+This was disputed by the source of their data, Statistics Sweden.

 The table below shows the percentage of the total population in the Nordic countries that are either (1) immigrants or (2) children of two immigrant parents: